railsbridge/docs/sites/installfest/glossary.md

 **Ruby on Rails:** A web framework written in **Ruby**.
 It has been designed in such a way as to make web development as fast and as easy as possible.

+**RubyGem:**  A package manager for the Ruby programming language that provides a standard format for distributing Ruby programs and libraries (in a self-contained format called a "gem"), a tool designed to easily manage the installation of gems and a server for distributing them.

 **RVM:** The Ruby Version Manager.
 An application that makes it easy to have multiple versions of Ruby on your computer at once.

-**Script:** A term often used to describe a text file containing a series of instructions, written in **Ruby**, that will be used to produce the output visible in a browser.
+**Script:** A term often used to describe a text file containing a series of instructions, written in Ruby, that will be used to produce the output visible in a browser.

 **Shell:** The software that interprets your commandline instructions.
 Often used as a synonym for the **Command Line Interface**.

 **SSH:** Secure Shell.
 A way to securely connect to a remote computer.

-**String:** Text only typed between inverted commas.
+**String:** Text only, typed between inverted commas.

 **Terminal:** See **Command Line Interface**.

 **Text editor:** A program that allows you to create and modify the text files that will be used by **Ruby on Rails** to do your bidding.
 Some text editors are optimised for software development and provide tools that increase productivity.

-**Variable:**  A name for something in your program (x=5, 1+x=6) where x is the variable.
-No quotes are used so to be identified as a variable.
-It allows you to add items and take items out, while you can keep referring to one function to re-use (Tip: use explanatory, descriptive names).
+**Variable:**  A storage location and an associated symbolic name (an identifier) which contains some known or unknown quantity or information (a value).
+The variable name is the usual way to reference the stored value; this separation of name and content allows the name to be used independently of the exact information it represents.

     Camel casing format: guessesTaken
     Snake casing format: guesses_taken